 India - Social welfare & inclusion overview

-- As per the report Women in Politics 2017 by the Inter-Parliamentary Union and UN Women, India has less than 15% representation of women in parliament; the Lok Sabha (lower house) had 64 women MPs (11.8% of 542 MPs) and the Rajya Sabha (upper house) had 27 (11% of 245 MPs).
+- As per IPU's monthly ranking of women in national parliament, India has less than 15% representation of women in parliament; the Lok Sabha (lower house) has 84 women MPs (14.9% of 542 MPs) and the Rajya Sabha (upper house) had 29 (12.3% of 236 MPs).

 - According to the World Bank’s Global Financial Inclusion Database for Global Findex report (2017), 80% of Indian adults have a bank account and 77% of Indian women have a bank account.